pranavramesh123/chatapp1/README.md

   </tr>
 </table>

-Complete user interface for WhatsApp developed by @iamkishansharma with ❤️
+Complete user interface for WhatsApp developed by @iamkishansharma and Pranav Ramesh with ❤️